 - Local: Local eggs are not necessarily from the farm down the street.
 Any eggs labeled “local” can be from farms up to 400 miles away.

 - Cage-free: According to the USDA, “Eggs packed in USDA grade-marked consumer packages labeled as cage-free must be produced by hens housed in a building, room or enclosed area that allows for unlimited access to food, water and provides the freedom to roam within the area during the laying cycle.”
 Cage-free hens are not in cages, but they’re not exactly outside on the farm, either.
-They are in a large building, normally with concrete floors.
+Moreover, they are in a large building, normally with concrete floors.
 They do, however, have the freedom to perch and roam a bit.

 - Vegetarian-fed.
 The benefit of eggs laid by vegetarian-fed hens is that the flock was not fed animal by-products.
 The downfall is that they are, instead, fed a diet of mostly corn.
-That corn is almost always genetically modified.
+Moreover, that corn is almost always genetically modified.
 Chickens, by nature, are not vegetarians.
 They should be eating bugs, worms, and grubs, in addition to their feed.

 - Omega-3 enriched.
 Eggs that are labeled “omega-3 enriched” are from hens that have had omega-3 oil added to their feed.
 These hens may likely be crowded into cages.
 There are no other standards for this specification.
 Eating omega-3 enriched eggs may help you to get more omega-3 oil into your diet.

-Some Label Claims Are Worth an Extra Couple of Bucks
+A Complete Guide to Buying Eggs: Some Label Claims Are Worth an Extra Couple of Bucks

 (Photo: Amanda Wynant)

 - Certified organic: To carry the certified organic label, eggs in this category must come from hens that are fed non-genetically modified organisms, a 100-percent organic diet free of herbicides, pesticides, and chemical additives.
 The hens are also required to have regular outside free time.
-This certification is third-party verified.
+Moreover, this certification is third-party verified.

-- Pastured or pasture-raised: Perhaps the gold-standard in egg quality comes from pasture-raised hens.
+- Pastured or pasture-raised: Moreover, perhaps the gold-standard in egg quality comes from pasture-raised hens.
 Pasture-raised hens are allowed to roam freely on open pastures all their lives.
 They eat bugs, stand and sit on porches, enjoy the freedom and do what chickens are supposed to do in nature.
 According to a study by Cambridge University, pastured eggs contain twice the amount of vitamin E as caged eggs, 38 percent more vitamin A and more than double the omega-3 fats.

 Consider the Source